-- 38. (1) This paragraph sets out the amount the Commission will pay in respect of salary for Grade 1 employees. - (2) In each year, Grade 1 employees will be paid the salary set out in Table 4.
+- 38. (1) This paragraph sets out the amount the Commission will pay in respect of salary for employees or agency workers engaged via a temporary work agency. - (2) In each year, employees or agency workers engaged via a temporary work agency will be paid the salary set out in Table 4.